-Hi.
-My name is Kurtis Gilliat.
-I am a fifth-year PhD student in Economics at the University of California San Diego (UCSD).
+I am a PhD candidate in Economics at the University of California San Diego (UCSD).
 My research interests are in labor economics and political economy, with a special interest in social networks and peer groups.

 Prior to coming to UCSD, I worked as a Pre-Doctoral Research Fellow at the University of Chicago's Center for the Economics of Human Development.
 I hold a Bachelor's Degree in Economics and Mathematics from Brigham Young University.